 Stroke is a leading cause of mortality and is estimated to cause 5 million deaths per year worldwide.
 On average an American will suffer a stroke every 40 seconds and every year approximately 795,000 Americans have a new or recurrent stroke.
 Currently, there are limited conventional treatments for acute stroke such as intravenous tissue plasminogen activator which must be administered in a narrow window of 4.5 hours after the incident and even fewer treatment options for chronic stroke.
 Despite recent advancements in therapeutic options and rehabilitation strategies stroke remains a significant cause of disability.

-Stem cells can be administered in a number of different ways.
 Common routes of administration used in stroke research include intravenous, intra-arterial (injected into arteries), intracerebral (surgically implanted into brain) and intrathecal (injected into the spinal canal).
 The advantage of intravenous injection is that it is less invasive and does not require sedation and/or surgery.
 Results from published research suggest that intravenous injection of stem cells is safe and effective.

 Based on early human clinical trials there appears to be a strong argument for the safe and effective use of stem cell therapy in the treatment of stroke.
 While we wait for phase II/III trials the current data is encouraging and supports use of stem cell therapy in the clinical setting.